(CNN) — Picture Paris, and you conjure images of the Eiffel Tower soaring above the city.

 Did you know?

-The Eiffel Tower isn't immune to rumors -- some true (oui! a zipline was set up during the French Open this year), and others false (non! a wall is not set to go up around the landmark, though a new glass partition will be erected in the gardens to improve the visitor experience and to enhance security).
+The Eiffel Tower isn't immune to rumors -- some true (oui! a zipline was set up during the French Open), and others false (non! a wall is not set to go up around the landmark).

 Her other tip is the Square Rapp, which "offers an original view of the Eiffel Tower between two buildings."